 A. Your Counselor will send your transcript to the colleges where you are applying in time.
 However, due to a very high volume of transcript requests, we do ask that you enter your requests in MajorClarity two to three weeks before your college deadlines.

 Q. I have checked my application status online and the college says that they have not received my transcript.

-A. DON’T PANIC!
-Check on MajorClarity to confirm that your transcript has been sent.
-If we have recorded that your transcript was sent, you should allow 2-3 weeks for the transcript to link with your file and be processed in your applied college offices.
+A. Try not to panic!
+Check in MajorClarity to confirm that your transcript has been sent.
+If we have recorded that your transcript was sent, you should allow 2-3 weeks for the transcript to be processed by the college’s admissions office.
 Colleges receive thousands of applications and it’s highly unlikely that the transcript will be received and processed in their database on the same day.
-The notification status will not be changed until the transcript is processed, even though the paperwork may be in a stack of mail on someone’s desk in the admissions office.

 Q. I submitted a transcript request the same day as my friend.
 Her transcript was sent a week ago and mine wasn’t.
 What’s up with that?

 A. Your friend most probably had an earlier deadline.
 Although we do try to process requests on a first-come, first-served basis, our priority is to meet deadlines.
 That may mean that your request is “bumped” or pushed ahead, depending on your deadline.

 Q. SHS says they have sent the transcript, but I’m still concerned.
 The college says they still have not received it.

 A. Don’t hesitate to call the college admissions office with any questions you have.
 If you feel that you’re not getting a satisfactory answer, come to the Counseling Office and we will attempt to contact the admissions office by phone.
 Again, try not to panic!
 If your transcript was sent from our office by the deadline, but the college does not receive it, they will contact you or SHS and we will be allowed to send another.